Diet Myths Often Prevent Weight Loss and Weight Maintenance

-However, adding more calories because the sugar calories are reduced defeats the whole purpose.
+However, adding more calories because one has reduced their sugar calories defeats the whole purpose.
 The debate about the safety and efficacy of artificial sweeteners will most likely continue for years.
-In the meantime, artificial sweeteners can be found in everything from cookies to ice cream to sodas.
+In the meantime, artificial sweeteners are in everything from cookies to ice cream to sodas.
 Anybody who wants to avoid foods containing aspartame can identify its presence from the label.
 Consumers can make informed choices because food manufacturers are required to list food additives and other ingredients, including sweeteners, on labels.

 Gatorade® and some 60 similar brands of sports drinks have now become very popular.
 For most of us, drinking them will make us fat.
 Last year Americans spent one billion dollars on such products.
 But what do these drinks do?
 What is the best liquid to prevent dehydration?
-If you are doing light exercise or doing nothing at all (couch-warming) – then sports drinks are a big waste of money and are full of calories and sugar.
-In most typical workouts water is perfectly adequate.
+If you’re doing light exercise or just couch-warming, sports drinks are a sugar and calorie-bomb and a big waste of money.
+In most typical workouts, water is perfectly adequate.
 After all, drinking a 150+ calorie sports drink will take most individuals more than 15 minutes on a treadmill to “burn off.”

 “Low-fat” or “fat-free” doesn’t necessarily mean low calorie or calorie-free.
-The government regulations state that foods labeled “low fat” must have less than 10% of the fat found in the original.
+The government regulations state that foods labelled “low fat” must have less than 10% of the fat found in the original.
 The calories can be whatever the manufacturer puts in them.
-Extra sugars and thickeners are often added to boost flavor and texture, so calorie content may be only a bit less or similar to standard products.
+Manufacturers often add extra sugars and thickeners to boost flavor and texture.
+Therefore, calorie content may be only a bit less or similar to standard products.
 New government guidelines now discourage the use of ‘% fat free’ claims.
 A low-fat food should contain no more than 3 grams of fat per 100 grams of food.
 People trying to lose weight see “low fat” and then end up eating twice as much.

 There is a serious misunderstanding of what “healthy” means.
 The oils in seeds, nuts, and salmon might be helping you prevent cancer or heart disease 20 to 30 years from today, but choosing these high-calorie foods that often have portion control problems only results in weight gain–not weight loss–today.
 The consequences of weight gain far outweigh any potential minimal benefit from the oils in these foods for almost everyone.